Casa dos Loios by Shiadu

-Head to the breakfast room in the mornings to start your day or take a cocktail break in the English-style lounge bar.
+Head to the morning breakfast room to start your day, or take a cocktail break in the English-style lounge bar.
 Stop in the cozy Almadinha restaurant and enjoy traditional Portuguese cuisine under its original vaulted ceilings from its founding in 1905.

 Mercure Porto Centro Aliados